Sports Supplements

 Certain micronutrients are particularly helpful for different types of sports and different requirements.
 The following table provides a quick overview of which nutrients can provide the body with the best support in which areas.

-Nutritive training companions
+System Nutritive training companions

-Magnesium, iron, calcium, B vitamins4
+Endurance Magnesium, iron, calcium, B vitamins 4)

-Nerves & concentration
+Nerves & concentration B vitamins 5)

 Nutrients to support muscle building & regeneration: protein, special amino acids and zinc